 Medical Administrative Corps

-The Medical Administrative Corps was formed in 1920 as a compromise.
+The Medical Administrative Corps was established in 1920 as a compromise.
 The MAC was responsible for administrative duties within the Medical Department, including medication procurement and distribution.
 In 1936, the MAC was permitted to commission sixteen pharmacists, with future appointments in the MAC restricted to graduate pharmacists.

 The number of officers in the MAC increased during the war.
 In 1943 six hundred graduate pharmacists served as MAC officers—but none of them served as pharmacists.